Robert Wadlow

-Robert Pershing Wadlow (February 22, 1918 – July 15, 1940), also known as the Alton Giant and the Giant of Illinois, was an American man who was the tallest person in recorded history for whom there is irrefutable evidence.
-He was born and raised in Alton, Illinois, a small city near St. Louis, Missouri.
+Robert Pershing Wadlow (February 22, 1918 – July 15, 1940), also known as the Alton Giant and the Giant of Illinois, was an American man.
+He is the tallest person in recorded history for whom there is irrefutable evidence.
+Wadlow was born and raised in Alton, Illinois, a small city near St. Louis, Missouri.

 Wadlow's height was 8 ft 11.1 in while his weight reached 439 lbs at his death at age 22.
 His great size and his continued growth in adulthood were due to hypertrophy of his pituitary gland, which results in an abnormally high level of human growth hormone (HGH).
-Even by the time of his death, there was no indication that his growth had ended.

 Early life

-Wadlow was born in Alton, Illinois, on February 22, 1918, to Harold Franklin and Addie May (Johnson) Wadlow, and was the oldest of five children.
+Wadlow was born in Alton, Illinois, on February 22, 1918, to Harold Franklin and Addie May (Johnson) Wadlow, with a typical birth weight of 8 lb 5 oz and was the oldest of five children.
 He was taller than his father by age 8, and in elementary school a special desk was made for him.
+His pituitary gland condition was diagnosed at the age of twelve.
+At the time, corrective surgery was dangerous and not guaranteed to work so his parents decided against intervening.
+He was involved in a high school German and Camera club before his graduation.
 By the time of his graduation from Alton High School in 1936, he was 8 ft 4 in.
 He enrolled in Shurtleff College with the intention of studying law.

-Adulthood and death
+Adulthood

-Wadlow required leg braces when walking and had little feeling in his legs and feet.
-He never used a wheelchair.
+Wadlow required leg braces when walking and had little feeling in his legs and feet, but he never used a wheelchair.

 Wadlow became a celebrity after his 1936 U.S. tour with the Ringling Brothers Circus, appearing at Madison Square Garden and the Boston Garden in the center ring (never in the sideshow).
 During his appearances, he dressed in his everyday clothes and refused the circus's request that he wear a top hat and tails.

 In 1938, he began a promotional tour with the International Shoe Company, which provided him shoes free of charge, again only in his everyday street clothes.
 Wadlow saw himself as working in advertising, not exhibiting as a freak.
 He possessed great physical strength until the last few days of his life.